 The card used to have 0% intro APR for balance transfers but they recently removed it this May of 2020.
 It’s not yet known if they’re going to bring this feature back soon.

-However, it’s really best to get cards that have this feature because it helps to pay off your loans faster.
+However, it’s really best to get balance transfer cards because it helps to pay off your loans faster.

 Alternative Credit Cards

-If you’re a fan of rotating categories, the Chase Freedom is also a great option.
-The card also has a $150 sign-up bonus but the spending threshold is only $500 to get the bonus.
+If you’re a fan of rotating categories, the Chase Freedom Flex is also a great option.
+The card also has a $200 sign-up bonus but the spending threshold is only $500 to get the bonus.
 It’s obviously lower compared to the ABOC credit card’s $1200 spending threshold.